 Social media can help us stay connected and engaged with likeminded businesses & has opened up a world of exciting information at the touch of button.
 For kids it can aid research, homework and course work, can give them a sense of achievement, while also allowing them to express themselves and if used positively, it’s a miracle.

 It has also inspired our teens to be entrepreneurial as they observe YouTubers who have made millions, and influencers who run successful businesses & this awareness and knowledge could serve them well.

 BUT we need to put boundaries round it.
 We need to monitor what our kids are doing on it and we need to step up and be unpopular when we ‘Talk & Teach’ them of it’s dangers and dark side.
 We need to talk and teach them about fake news and being manipulated online as well as the dangers of porn, gaming and paedophiles.

-It’s a tricky path but in this webinar, I hope to give you some tried and tested tips, and some ‘pause to ponder’ moments.
+It’s a tricky path but in this webinar, I give you some tried and tested tips, and some ‘pause to ponder’ moments.

 We can’t change the world that our kids find themselves in, but we can help them navigate it, and hopefully keep themselves safe along the way.

 We need to teach them to be self-aware, embrace the good bits & teach them to self-regulate in the long term – because that is ultimately what they need to be able to do.